Tawnygoody/MS2-World-of-Rugby/README.md

 - Kick Off modal has three buttons with dropdowns for "Rules" and "Contact Us" sections, to minimise unnecessary information and increase user interactivity.
 - Difficulty modal has been added to the home page, so the user can select the difficulty of the game.
-- A Leader Board modal has been added to the game pages, so they can compete against themselves and the default high scores.
+- A Leader Board modal has been added to the game pages, so user's can compete against themselves and the default high scores.
 - A variety of styling changes have been made to improve the aesthetics and user experience.

 Although there have been several changes, I feel the planning at the beginning of the project meant these changes